Dragoncord-for-discord/dragoncordapi/README.md

 # dragoncordapi
-Official port Dragoncord to other clients
+Official port Dragoncord API to other clients